Quick Facts about the Fujifilm XF 55-200mm F/3.5-4.8 R LM OIS Lens

 Now, I pushed the manual focus point as close as I could to create an extreme example for this review.
 (I really do like this lens.)

 Starting at F4.5, I notice onion rings.
-It did clear up (kind of) but also the Bokeh never rounded out in the right-third.
+It did clear up (kind of) but also the Bokeh never rounded out in the right-third as by that time the diaphragm blades started to play a role.

 Fujifilm 55-200 Autofocus